Associate Professor

 Summary of Research and Teaching

 My goal is to connect the theoretical work of geography with the urban planning and policy tools that can make cities places of possibility for all people.
 My research areas include urban politics, economic and community development, immigration and local political conflicts, restructuring of urban labor markets, the management of nonprofit organizations, and the racialization of urban space.
-I use mixed methods to explore the processes and outcomes of emerging urban social issues.
-I aim to conduct engaged research that can speak to multiple audiences, including academics, policy makers, planners, and the research subjects themselves.
+I use mixed methods to explore the processes and outcomes of emerging urban social issues and aim to conduct engaged research that can speak to multiple audiences, including academics, policy makers, planners, and the research subjects themselves.

+My work has been published in academic journals, including International Journal of Urban and Regional Research, Journal of Urban Affairs, Antipode, Environment and Planning A, Mobilities, Urban Geography, and American Behavioral Scientist.
 My current research is for a book project: Pretentious Urbanism: How Progressive Cities Recreate Inequities.
 I draw on literatures in critical and feminist geographies, development studies, and ethnic studies to build a theoretical framework for interpreting urban policy and planning.

 I teach classes in urban geography and globalization, and aim to instill in my students an appreciation of the diversity and complexity that characterizes cities around the world.